kornia/kornia/docs/source/contribute.rst

     - Run the test framework locally and make sure all works as expected before sending a pull request.
     - Open a Pull Request, get the green light from the CI and get your code merged.

 4. Donate resources to the project.
+Reach us !

 For more information about our development process, see our `Developers corner <https://github.com/arraiyopensource/kornia/blob/master/CONTRIBUTING.rst#developing-kornia>`_.